raihanfiras/raihanfiras/README.md

 - 👋 Hi, I’m @raihanfiras
 - 👀 I’m interested in machine learning, devOps and Application Security
-- 🌱 I’m currently learning devOps
+- 🌱 I’m currently learning IT Securirty
 - 💞️ I’m looking to collaborate on discord and git
 - 📫 How to reach me raihanfrs@gmail.com